-This vacation of a lifetime, was largely paid for (airlines, hotel, food and transportation) by our eldest son Kyle and his wife Diane, and it included their two sons -
+This vacation of a lifetime, was largely paid for (airlines, hotel, food and transportation) by our eldest son Kyle and his wife Diane.
+Their two sons joined us.

 And our other two sons, their wives and children, also joined us, a total of 14 people.